-At Sempervirens Fund, we believe that the Cotoni-Coast Dairies National Monument can become a much-beloved recreational treasure, a safe-haven for fish and wildlife, and a landscape in which rare and important native vegetation is restored and water quality is enhanced, all while honoring the Native Americans who occupied this landscape for millennia.
+At Sempervirens Fund, we believe that the Cotoni-Coast Dairies addition to the California Coastal National Monument can become a much-beloved recreational treasure, a safe-haven for fish and wildlife, and a landscape in which rare and important native vegetation is restored and water quality is enhanced, all while honoring the Native Americans who occupied this landscape for millennia.

 To realize this vision, BLM will need to engage in a careful balancing act.
 Over the course of many public comment, public workshop, and plan drafts, BLM had proposed several activities that Sempervirens Fund believed would be harmful to the monument’s future.
 We asked you to raise your voice and share your concerns and we are grateful you took the time to do so.

 Nearing the Finish Line: A Final Plan Comes to Life

 Your support for Cotoni-Coast Dairies' National Monument status has been truly impactful.
 Recently, the Bureau of Land Management (BLM) released its final plan for managing the monument, and we want to be sure you are aware of what it includes and excludes, and what you can do next.

 When you joined us to press for national monument status for the Cotoni-Coast Dairies property, our goal was to prioritize the preservation of its incredible ecological, archeological, and cultural values.
 It was a unique opportunity for the public to experience this natural treasure in ways that are sustainable and responsible.
 It is a tricky balancing act, for sure.